starikovm/phpunit-documentation-new/source/annotations.rst

 specify a class constant as an ``@expectedExceptionMessage`` using the "``@expectedExceptionMessage ClassName::CONST``" syntax.
-A sample can be found in :ref:`appendixes.annotations.expectedExceptionCode`.
+A sample can be found in :numref:`appendixes.annotations.expectedExceptionCode`.

 .. _appendixes.annotations.expectedExceptionMessageRegExp: